 Mark's course is definitely a viable way to learn the ropes.
 It's not a flawless system (nothing ever is), but he does deliver the goods in such a way that the main points are conveyed without any major gaps or holes in communication.

 Like I said – there are many different ways to learn the land business and I don't think a formal course is necessarily a “must” for all people and all situations.
-There are however, MANY instances where a course like Mark's is highly appropriate, because it provides a condensed set of instructions that will help an aspiring land investor cut-to-the-chase, avoid wasting time & money and start finding success sooner rather than later.
-This was how I leaned this business in the beginning too – and it definitely worked for me.
+There are, however, MANY instances where a course like Mark's is highly appropriate, because it provides a condensed set of instructions that will help an aspiring land investor cut-to-the-chase, avoid wasting time & money and start finding success sooner rather than later.
+This was how I learned this business in the beginning too – and it definitely worked for me.